leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/iocp-the-express-version.md

     // and we need a place to store buffers filled by the OS let mut buffers: Vec<Vec<u8>> = Vec::with_capacity(5);

-    // We crate 5 requests to an an endpoint we control the delay on for i in 1..6 {
+    // We create 5 requests to an endpoint we control the delay on for i in 1..6 {
         // This site has an api to simulate slow responses from a server let addr = "slowwly.robertomurray.co.uk:80";